IN THIS ARTICLE

 In the Connections view, a single pane displays the current connections, and offers tools to add, remove, and manage connections.
 This view displays connections to Asset Builders, O3DE Editor, and development and deployment platforms being served by the Asset Processor.
 You can add approved connections in Allowed Listed Connections and add disapproved connections in Rejected Connections.

 In the Active Connections table’s Enabled column, automatic connections are labeled as

 Auto.
 This means that it’s a connection that the Asset Processor created.
 One example of such a connection is Asset Builder connections.
 User-created connections show a check box.
 If you select the check box, the Asset Processor continually attempts to reconnect to those connections.
 You can use these custom connections for specialized cases, such as when connecting to mobile devices outside of a company’s internal network.

 You can edit a connection with the steps below.

 - Left-click the desired connection in the connection list to select it.

 - Choose Edit Connection in the upper-right to open the Edit Connection dialog.

-In the Tools view, you can activate Faster Scanning Mode, and initiate a full scan of available source assets.
+In the Tools view, you can activate Faster Scanning Mode, enable Debug Output, and initiate a full scan of available source assets.

 Faster Scanning Mode detects source asset file changes using the timestamp of the file, and performs a series of quick checks to determine whether to process a source asset.
 When Fast Scanning Mode is disabled, file hashes are used to detect changes, which increases source asset analysis time.